-Lauren Tietz is a dancer, choreographer, filmmaker, licensed biodynamic craniosacral therapist and somatic movement educator.
-She has been making, performing and teaching dance in various settings from Marfa and Big Bend Texas, the forests of Santa Fe, abandoned rural buildings by the Mexican border to ancient caves in Cappadoccia Turkey.
+Lauren Tietz, MFA, RCST®, LMT is a dance and movement-based interdisciplinary artist and teacher working with the body through the different mediums of dance performance, installation, dance film and writing.
+In love with site-specific work Lauren is involved with land-based collaborative movement research, where the act of land-ing, place-ing and home-ing invites reciprocal rememberings, interspecies communing and has been a steady focus of her dance, research and writing.
+She has been making, performing and teaching dance in various settings from Marfa and Big Bend Texas, the forests of Santa Fe, abandoned buildings by the Mexican border to ancient caves in Cappadoccia Turkey.

 Lauren has worked collaboratively with artists across mediums, directed projects, and danced in the works of other artists since 2000.
-Some of these works include: Wicked Cricket (Directed by Caroline Sutton Clark) ; The North Project (The Blue Theater); Arrangement for Manyes and Julius (IMP for Fusebox Festival); Experiments in A Creek bed (Fusebox Festival); Improvisational Movement Project (Clear Spring, Blue Theater); The Meeting Point (The Blanton Museum, directed by Julie Nathanielsz), Mammal (at TDIF with Brandon Gonzalez); works by Heloise Gold, Elaine Dove, Chris Cogburn and Juan Garcia, Ellen Bartel, Together Alone (with Alicia Grayson and Travis Weller), Polyvagal (with Brandon Gonzalez and Nicole Bindler), and many more.
+Some of these works include: Wicked Cricket (a Modern Butoh company directed by Caroline Sutton); The North Project (in collaboration with Ron Berry and others at The Blue Theater); Arrangement for Manyes and Julius (IMP for Fusebox Festival); Experiments in A Creek bed (Fusebox Festival); Improvisational Movement Project (Clear Spring, Blue Theater); The Meeting Point (The Blanton Museum, directed by Julie Nathanielsz), Mammal (at TDIF with Brandon Gonzalez); works by Heloise Gold, Elaine Dove, Chris Cogburn and Juan Garcia, Ellen Bartel; Together Alone (with Alicia Grayson and Travis Weller); Polyvagal (with Brandon Gonzalez and Nicole Bindler); multiple performances for Interference Festival and many more.

 Intrigued with the experience of small, daily encounters and the cumulative impressions they make on humans, she is curious about touch and perception and the magic of collaboration.
-Influenced by the phenomena of the senses, reflexes and myriad survival methods humans employ in response to danger, safety, pleasure, and poetics she sees the body as personal and cultural archive.
+Influenced by the phenomena of the senses, reflexes and myriad survival methods humans employ in response to danger, safety, pleasure, and poetics she sees the body as personal, cultural and planetary archive.

-Lauren’s experience teaching extends from Austin dance studios to UT Austin, Texas State University, Austin Community College, Texas Dance Improvisational Festival, to independent workshops in Austin and abroad.
-Influence in these workshops spans a range of techniques: Authentic Movement; Contact Improvisation; Butoh; Martial Arts; Land-based improvisational composition and research, and are all rooted in the sense of support that arises from seen and unseen forces.
-Lauren has facilitated land-based research workshops in various settings (Shape Shifting in Cappadocia Turkey and New Mexico).
-Currently she teaches ongoing classes in authentic movement and somatic movement inquiry in Austin and seasonal retreats/workshops outside of the city.
+Lauren’s experience teaching extends from Austin dance studios to UT Austin, Texas State University, Austin Community College, Texas Dance Improvisational Festival, to independent workshops in Austin, Santa Fe NM and abroad.
+Over the last twenty years she has facilitated classes, workshops and retreats in Authentic Movement (Contemplative Dance), Contact Improvisation and Land-based improvisational composition and research rooted in sensing & sourcing support arising from seen and unseen forces.
+Currently she teaches ongoing classes and workshops online and in person where she is based in Santa Fe New Mexico.

 For Dance Classes & Workshops